-- 15.1 A child going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of them going missing in future. - 15.2 Our school will hold two or more emergency contact numbers for each pupil.
-It is good practice to give our school additional options to make contact with a responsible adult when a child missing education, is also identified as a welfare and/or safeguarding concern. - 15.3 The school must notify the Local Authority of any pupil who fails to attend school regularly after making reasonable enquiries, or has been absent without the school's permission for a continuous period of 5 days or more.
-The school (regardless of designation) must also notify the Local Authority of any pupil who is to be deleted from the admission register because s/he: - Has been taken out of school by their parents and is being educated outside the school system (e.g. home education); - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change); - Displaced as a result of a crisis e.g. domestic violence or homelessness; - Has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age;
+- 15.2 The R.Y.A.N Education Academy will hold two or more emergency contact numbers for each pupil.
+It is good practice to give our school additional options to make contact with a responsible adult when a child missing education, is also identified as a welfare and/or safeguarding concern. - The R.Y.A.N Education Academy must notify the Local Authority of any young person who fails to attend school regularly after making reasonable enquiries, or has been absent without the school's permission for a continuous period of 5 days or more.
+The school (regardless of designation) must also notify the Local Authority of any young person who is to be deleted from the admission register because s/he or they: - Has been taken out of school by their parents and is being educated outside the school system (e.g., home education); - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change); - Displaced as a result of a crisis e.g., domestic violence or homelessness; - Has been certified by the school nurse as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age,

-- Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the school at the end of that period; or - Has been permanently excluded. - 15.4 Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'. - 15.5 The R.Y.A.N Education Academy will adapt their attendance monitoring on an individual basis to ensure the safety of each young person at the school. - 15.6 Our school will look closely with the CME Team, School Admissions Service and the Elective Home Education Team.
+- and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the school at the end of that period; or - · Has been permanently excluded. - 15.4 Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'. - 15.5 The R.Y.A.N Education Academy will adapt their attendance monitoring on an individual basis to ensure the safety of each young person at the school. - 15.6 The R.Y.A.N Education Academy will look closely with the Children Missing in Education (CME) Team, School Admissions Service and the Elective Home Education Team.